 FAQs and Expert Tips

+What is Iraqi Quzi?
 Iraqi quzi is a simple dish consisting of rice with roasted, tender lamb on top, garnished with almonds and raisins.
 It is typically served for gatherings and celebrations.

+What kind of lamb can I use for Quzi?
 Traditionally, a whole lamb shoulder or leg is used.
 But smaller bone-in lamb pieces are used for a more practical way of cooking and serving the dish.
 It's important to choose high quality fresh lamb, with bone-in, and with most of the fat still on in order to get the most flavour.

+How do you get the gamey taste out of lamb?
 In order to get rid of the gamey taste, it's important to choose fresh and high quality lamb.
 Clean the lamb by rubbing it with salt and water.
 The next step which is the most crucial is to use a lot of whole spices to compensate for the natural lamb smell.
 That's why in this recipe, the lamb is first boiled with whole spices which will infuse into the lamb, then it's roasted for added flavour.

+What is the cooking time for lamb?
 This depends on the size of your lamb.
 If you are cooking a full shoulder, you need to boil it for 2 hours (or pressure cook for 1 hour).
 Then, roast the lamb for 4-5 hours if it is a full shoulder, and 2-3 hours if it is smaller pieces.

 For more middle eastern rice recipes, check out: